taboola/samplex/README.md

 Each executor reading each row of the Parquet file with `AvroParquetReader` applies filters defined in Samplex and writing relevant rows to output paths with `AvroParquetWriter`

+We need to use org.apache.parquet:parquet-avro:1.11.1 version to solve following [bug](https://issues.apache.org/jira/browse/PARQUET-1441).
+Unfortunately, this version is not used in the latest Spark versions, yet, so we shaded it.

 ## Configure